 A possibility mixing with price: The grocery store could offer use of their large distribution networks.
 This would make it easier for the coffee roaster to ship to local coffee shops.
 The coffee roaster would gladly drop their asking price for the grocery store in exchange.

 EXAMPLE 2: Iron Man and Phil Knight Negotiating before and after Listening to this Podcast

 1O1 Everywhere: Surfacing Interests

-Maybe the best “you can use this everywhere” piece of advice Wagnered offered was “surfacing Interests.”
+Maybe the best “you can use this everywhere” piece of advice Wagner offered was “surfacing interests.”
 This idea is essential for integrative negotiations, and when done right, it is a beautiful thing that makes us smarter everywhere.

 In Romance … For most couples, the goal of date night is quality time in love.
 This often gets overlooked because each partner focuses on the other’s interests in what movie or food is consumed.
 If, instead, they just brought up their focus on spending unstressed time together in love, things could get better.

 At Work … Podcast host Troy Campbell constantly has lunch with people just to talk about what their interests are and share his own.
 This leads to collaborations, such as the science department needing better communication and Campbell's marketing students using their talents to communicate about important things.